Einstein-Telescope-Projects/gwsim/docs/generate_ET_data.rst

         - E1_2L_Aligned_Sardinia
         - E2_2L_Aligned_EMR

-Bear in mind that, although not compulsory for the data generation, it is a good practice to keep different dataset in separate folders.
+Although not required, it is a good practice to keep different dataset in separate folders.
 For this reason, it always recommendable to change the :code:`output-directory` and :code:`metadata-directory` arguments in your configuration file accordingly.

 .. note::
-    It is not necessary to specify all the detectors forming a configuration.
+    You do not need to include all detectors of a configuration.
-    For just E1 data:
+    For example, to generate only E1 data:

     .. code-block:: yaml